 Moreover, what we know now, is that bacteria contained in probiotic supplements cannot permanently colonize your body and are, in most cases, are transient.
 Which means they support your microbiome while you are taking the probiotic supplements and shortly (3-7 days) after, but once you stopped, they are washed out of your body.

 The truth is, populating your body with beneficial bacteria is not as easy as just taking your probiotic supplement daily.
-You have to gradually rebuild the ecosystem by providing necessary nutrients.
+You have to gradually rebuild the ecosystem by providing the necessary nutrients.

 Imagine, you want to have a pet fish in an aquarium.
 That would not only require to add the fish to the water, but you also need to feed the fish, clean the aquarium etc..Otherwise, they will quickly die and definitely won’t form a striving colony.